With McDonald hurt, Steelers add Seahawks TE Nick Vannett - WHIZ News

 PITTSBURGH (AP) — The Pittsburgh Steelers have acquired tight end Nick Vannett from the Seattle Seahawks for a fifth-round pick in the 2020 draft.

-Pittsburgh is in need of help at tight end with veteran Vance McDonald nursing a shoulder injury that will likely sideline him for Monday night’s game against Cincinnati and perhaps longer.
+Pittsburgh is in need of help at tight end.
+The team placed Xavier Grimble on injured reserve Wednesday with a calf injury sustained against San Francisco on Sunday.
+Veteran Vance McDonald is dealing with a shoulder issue that makes his status for Monday night’s game against Cincinnati uncertain.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL